Doctor Beatriz Garcia De Oliveira

 - Garcia de Oliveira, B., Gasques, J. and Bastos, E. (2004), 'Ecotourism in the Amazon', International Environmental Modelling and Software Society Conference, University of Osnabruck, Germany.

-- 2011, 'Local Governance, Anti-corruption and REDD+ in Latin America and the Caribbean: Exploring Synergies to Strengthen Transparency and Accountability', Research Report
+- 2011, 'Local Governance, Anti-corruption and REDD+ in Latin America and the Caribbean: Exploring Synergies to Strengthen Transparency and Accountability', Report

 |Thesis Title:||The Role of Smart Renewable Energy Regulation for Sustainable Development: The Case of Solar Electricity in Thailand|

 |Field of Research:||Law|